Kickstarter fulfillment services & order shipping

-Example: If you give UPS 15 boxes of inventory that are all going to the same Shipwire warehouse, put your ASN number on every box in a visible place, and make sure it will not fall off.
-Also tell Shipwire what is in the boxes.
+Example: If you give UPS 15 packages of inventory that are all going to the same Shipwire fulfillment center, put your ASN number on every package in a visible place, and make sure it will not fall off.
+Also tell Shipwire what is in the packages.
 This will ensure your inventory is received properly.

 What should I know before I send in inventory?